Living on Campus

 Residence Life is responsible for promoting and maintaining an environment where students are free to develop academically and socially.
 Developing a sense of personal and communal responsibility and respecting the rights of others is also an important part of this program.
 Residence Life staff members oversee the management of Butler’s residence halls and apartment-style options.
 These staff members are committed to promoting student development through educational and social programs.

-The Assistant Director for Residence Life (AD) is a senior member of the Residence Life leadership team that advances student learning in an intentionally inclusive residential environment.
+The Interim Director for Residence Life is the senior member of the Residence Life leadership team that advances student learning in an intentionally inclusive residential environment.
 The Interim Director is responsible for supervision of full-time Community Directors (CDs), indirect supervision of graduate students and student staff, day to day operations of the Office of Residence Life, crisis management, programming, and budget oversight.
-The AD also serves as a representative and/or appoints representatives of Residence Life to represent Student Living and Learning to various academic and administrative offices and committees across campus.
+The Interim Director also serves as a representative and/or appoints representatives of Residence Life to various academic and administrative offices and committees across campus.